Shiby-Mathew/PWA-TextEditor/README.md

 ## Description

 ```
-This is a text editor single-page application that runs in a browser, that meets the PWA criteria.
+This is a text editor for single-page application, running in a browser and meets the PWA criteria.
-The start code was already given, added some features like data persistence techniques, methods that
+The starter code was already given, but added some features like data persistence, methods that
 are useful for storing and retrieving data.
 App used a package called `idb`, which is a lightweight
-wrapper around the IndexedDB API and the application works on offline.
+wrapper around the IndexedDB API and the application works offline.
 ```

 ## Table Contents